 To qualify for Michigan’s first-time home buyer programs, like the MSHDA MI Home Loan, you must not have owned a home in the past three years (waived in targeted areas), have a credit score of at least 640 (660 for certain manufactured homes), meet income and purchase price limits ($224,500 max), and complete a MI homebuyer education course.
 Income limits vary by county and household size.

-Are there first-time home buyer programs in Michigan with bad credit?
+Are there first-time home loan programs in Michigan for people with bad credit?

 Yes, Michigan offers programs for first-time home buyers with bad credit.
 FHA loans, backed by the Federal Housing Administration, allow credit scores as low as 580 with a 3.5% down payment or 500 with 10%.
 The MSHDA MI Home Loan requires a 640 minimum, but alternative credit reviews may help.
 Local programs in Detroit and Grand Rapids also support buyers with lower scores.
 Consult an approved Michigan lender for options.